Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 Here pupils learn the absolute basics of the basics of the common knowledge expected in every Bardeenian citizen.
 All pupils absolutely have to learn everything this level can teach in order for society to deem them capable of contributing.

 Subjects:
-- Math & Science - Basic algebra and geometry, simple physics and chemistry,
+- **Math & Science** - Basic algebra and geometry, simple physics and chemistry
-- Language & Literature - Reading, Writing, Speaking
+- **Language & Literature** - Reading, Writing, Speaking, using language
-- History & Home - Basic local history, local Flora & Fauna, handling money, the state, [[Die Mystik|mystic]] pitfalls
+- **History & Home** - Basic local history, handling money, the state organization, housework
-- Sports & Wilderness - Games, dangers of the wild, basic navigation
+- **Sports & Wilderness** - Sports & Health, basic navigation, local Flora & Fauna, basic Anomiology
-- Arts, Crafts & Music - Drawing, Painting, Sculpting, Pottery, Singing, Notation, Playing an Instrument
+- **Arts, Crafts & Music** - Drawing, Painting, Sculpting, Pottery, Singing, Notation, Playing an Instrument
-- Culture & Diversity - Overview over the [[Die Invis|Invis]] cultures, basic Biology, teamwork
+- **Culture & Diversity** - Overview over all the [[Die Invis|Invis]] cultures and religions, rituals, [[Die Mystik|mystic]] pitfalls

 Most children graduate as [[The Ministry of Community#Levels of Maturity|Interactors]], while cases of earlier and later levels is considered normal, too - everyone learns at their own pace.
 Graduation ceremonies are held every quarter of a year, and graduates receive a so-called **Fundamentals Diploma**.
 This diploma theoretically enables them to start a career - an admittedly simple one, but a career nonetheless.
 Children have to continue with school until they are **Adults**, so this does not happen often. **Adult** graduates do happen once in a blue moon, though.
-Especially amongst pure-blood [[Die Forasier|Forasians]], but continuing is still the norm, even for them.
+Especially amongst pure-blood [[Die Forasier|Forasians]], but even for them continuation is still the norm.
 ### Mid(dle) School
 	German: Mittelschule
 In middle school, subjects build on top of the basic knowledge each pupil acquired from the previous level.
-A number of subjects are mandatory, but others may be chosen according to the pupil's interests.
+The total number of subjects increased significantly and pupils therefore have to choose, which they want to learn.

+Subjects:
+Subjects are divided into categories and pupils have to select at least one subject of each going forward.
+If they wish, they may also choose more subjects from any given category, as long as there's still capacity on their time table.
+The following lists all the categories with example subjects for each.
+Not all subjects are available at all the schools, though, and some build on the knowledge of others and can only be chosen as soon as the required knowledge was acquired:
+- **Logical**: Math, Informatics, Statistics, Data Science
+- **Language**: Second, Third, Fourth, etc.
+- **Natural**: Physics, Biology, Chemistry, [[#Section I|Planetology]], [[#Section IV|Anomiology]]
+- **Artistic**: Visual Arts, Performing Arts
+- **Cultural**: General or race specific History, [[#Section V|Evetology]]
+- **Physical**: Athletics, Gymnastics, Dance, Martial Arts
+- **Mystic**:
+	- [[Die Mystik#Basierend auf Animation|Animations]] - usually in combination with Martial Arts
+	- Enchantments - mostly dealing with [[Die Mystik#Mystifizierungen|Mystifications]] of places and objects
+	- Gemology - in this case in regard to their mystic capabilities
+	- Curses - about [[Geister|ghosts]] and the [[Besessene|posessed]]

+Graduation ceremonies are held every quarter of a year here as well.
+Graduates receive the so-called **Mid Diploma**, which lists all their chosen subjects and how many [[#Classes]] they've completed for each.
+Pupils become eligible for graduation, when either of the following happens:
+- They completed all classes for each chosen mandatory subject, or
+- They became an adult

+Adults may choose to finish, but as soon as a subject is failed, it is locked in

 Mid School - Builds on basic knowledge (Certain skills are required to progress in certain subjects), gets a tad more specialized, more student choice
-Until here, home town/vilage

 Advanced School - Further expands specialized knowledge with complete student choice of subjects

+From here on, not home town/vilage anymore

+- Business
+- Soul Studies
+- Philosophy & Ethiks
+- Evetology
+- Economy
+- Anomiology
+- Psychology
+- Computer Science

 University - Absolute specialization
+Stipendium from a section
 Literally a section of choice - Doctorate

 ### Subjects